-Leopard made all the animals come hoe his fields.
+Leopard made the animals hoe his fields.

-So Leopard had to hoe his own fields.
+Leopard had to hoe his own fields.

 Inspired by: "The Leopard and His Farm" in Thirty-Two Folk-Tales of the Edo-Speaking Peoples of Nigeria (published in Folklore) by Northcote W. Thomas, 1920.